Anime comes to life at Otakuthon

 Bold and bright style

-Otakuthon transforms the Palais des congrès de Montréal into a colourful, fantastical cosmos of its own, August 4-6.
-Similar to July’s Montréal Comiccon, Otakuthon features an exhibition space of colourful merchandise and artwork, a roster of talent ready to meet fans, and a series of panels and workshops by artists and other experts.
-Yet at Otakuthon “cosplay” plays an even bigger part of the weekend, with thousands of fans bringing characters to life in ultra-detailed costume.
-See the best costumes on stage at the evening Masquerade event on August 5 and the World Cosplay Summit competition on August 6.
+Otakuthon transforms the Palais des congrès de Montréal into a colourful, fantastical cosmos of its own, August 3 to 5 this year.
+Similar to July’s Montréal Comiccon, Otakuthon features an exhibition space of colourful merchandise and artwork, a roster of talent ready to meet fans and a series of panels and workshops by artists and other experts.
+Yet at Otakuthon cosplay plays an even bigger part of the weekend, with thousands of fans bringing characters to life in ultra-detailed costume.
+Also meet cosplay YouTube stars and see the best costumes on stage at the Masquerade event on August 4 and the World Cosplay Summit competition on August 5.